In addition to the usual collection of wrenches, jacks, jackstands etc...

 Remember, as you're jacking the spring/hub/diff up and down to manipulate the spring into position, keep an eye on those brake lines and don't let the axle stretch them out too far.

-Same drill more or less in the back at the hanger:
+Same drill more or less in the back at the hanger: - EDIT - AND again, this step is easier if the axle pin's not in place.

 Put the forward mount and hanger bolts and nuts on but just finger tight for now.
 They need to be tightened when the truck's sitting on it's weight, not when it's up on jacks.